joxoleon/kh-content/Content/Input/iOS/Lessons/gcd_in_swift.md

         "id": "gcd_in_swift_q1",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "What is the main purpose of GCD?", "answers": [
+        "question": "What is the primary purpose of GCD?", "answers": [
-            "To manage user interface layouts",
+            "To manage memory allocation",
             "To execute tasks concurrently",
+            "To create user interfaces",
-            "To create and manage UI components",
+            "To manage file system operations"
-            "To perform data persistence"
         ],
         "correctAnswerIndex": 1,
-        "explanation": "The main purpose of GCD is to execute tasks concurrently, allowing for better performance and responsiveness in applications."
+        "explanation": "GCD is primarily used to execute tasks concurrently, optimizing the execution of code on multicore processors."
     },
     {
         "id": "gcd_in_swift_q2",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "Which queue should be used for UI updates?", "answers": [
+        "question": "Which of the following is a characteristic of a serial queue?", "answers": [
-            "Global queue",
-            "Main queue",
-            "Background queue",
-            "Concurrent queue"
+            "Tasks are executed simultaneously",
+            "Tasks are executed one at a time",
+            "Tasks can be prioritized",
+            "Tasks are executed in random order"
         ],
         "correctAnswerIndex": 1,
-        "explanation": "The main queue should be used for UI updates as it executes tasks on the main thread."
+        "explanation": "A serial queue executes tasks one at a time in the order they are added, ensuring no two tasks run simultaneously."
     },
     {
         "id": "gcd_in_swift_q3",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "What type of queue executes tasks one at a time?", "answers": [
-            "Concurrent queue",
-            "Global queue",
-            "Serial queue",
-            "Main queue"
+        "question": "How do you perform a task asynchronously on a background queue?", "answers": [
+            "Using DispatchQueue.sync",
+            "Using DispatchQueue.async",
+            "Using DispatchQueue.main",
+            "Using DispatchQueue.global"
         ],
-        "correctAnswerIndex": 2,
+        "correctAnswerIndex": 1,
-        "explanation": "A serial queue executes tasks one at a time in the order they are added."
+        "explanation": "To perform a task asynchronously, you use DispatchQueue.async, which allows the task to run on a background thread."
     },
     {
         "id": "gcd_in_swift_q4",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "What does the 'async' method do in GCD?", "answers": [
+        "question": "What should you avoid doing on the main thread?", "answers": [
-            "Executes a task synchronously",
-            "Executes a task asynchronously",
-            "Pauses the current thread",
-            "Creates a new thread"
+            "Updating UI elements",
+            "Performing network requests",
+            "Handling user input",
+            "Displaying alerts"
         ],
         "correctAnswerIndex": 1,
-        "explanation": "The 'async' method executes a task asynchronously, allowing other tasks to run concurrently."
+        "explanation": "Heavy tasks such as network requests should be avoided on the main thread, as they can block the UI and create a poor user experience."
     },
     {
         "id": "gcd_in_swift_q5",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "Which of the following is NOT a type of GCD queue?", "answers": [
+        "question": "Which method is used to create a concurrent queue in GCD?", "answers": [
-            "Serial queue",
-            "Concurrent queue",
-            "Global queue",
-            "Static queue"
+            "DispatchQueue(label:attributes:)",
+            "DispatchQueue(label:)",
+            "DispatchQueue.global()",
+            "DispatchQueue.main()"
         ],
-        "correctAnswerIndex": 3,
+        "correctAnswerIndex": 0,
-        "explanation": "Static queue is not a type of GCD queue.
-The available types are serial, concurrent, and global queues."
+        "explanation": "You create a concurrent queue using DispatchQueue(label:attributes:) with the `.concurrent` attribute."
     },
     {
         "id": "gcd_in_swift_q6",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "What will happen if you block the main queue?", "answers": [
+        "question": "What is the main queue used for?", "answers": [
-            "The application will crash",
-            "The user interface will freeze",
-            "All background tasks will stop",
-            "Nothing will change"
+            "Performing background tasks",
+            "Updating UI elements",
+            "Managing data persistence",
+            "Executing network requests"
         ],
         "correctAnswerIndex": 1,
-        "explanation": "Blocking the main queue will freeze the user interface, preventing any UI updates or interactions."
+        "explanation": "The main queue is a special serial queue used for updating UI elements, ensuring that UI changes are made on the main thread."
     },
     {
         "id": "gcd_in_swift_q7",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "How does GCD handle task execution?", "answers": [
-            "By creating a fixed number of threads", "By managing a pool of threads dynamically", "By assigning tasks to the main thread only", "By executing tasks in a linear fashion" ],
+        "question": "What can be a potential downside of using GCD?", "answers": [
+            "Increased application size",
+            "Complexity in debugging concurrency issues",
+            "Slower application performance",
+            "Limited threading capabilities"
+        ],
         "correctAnswerIndex": 1,
-        "explanation": "GCD manages a pool of threads dynamically, optimizing resource usage based on available system resources."
+        "explanation": "While GCD simplifies concurrency, it can lead to complex debugging scenarios, especially with issues like race conditions."
     },
     {
         "id": "gcd_in_swift_q8",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "What is a potential downside of using GCD?", "answers": [
+        "question": "What is the purpose of DispatchQueue.global()?", "answers": [
-            "Increased responsiveness",
-            "Easier debugging",
-            "Complexity in managing shared resources",
-            "Improved performance"
+            "To create a new serial queue",
+            "To create a new concurrent queue",
+            "To access a global concurrent queue",
+            "To access the main queue"
         ],
         "correctAnswerIndex": 2,
-        "explanation": "A potential downside of using GCD is the complexity that arises in managing shared resources, which can lead to race conditions."
+        "explanation": "DispatchQueue.global() returns a global concurrent queue that can be used to execute tasks in the background."
     }
 ]
 {| endquestions |}